Caution reigns as nickel trading resumes in London

 Some traders are not yet convinced by the measures and are unwilling to take risks on behalf of their clients or for themselves, particularly those with smaller balance sheets.

-"Commodity markets overall have calmed down, oil is back below $100 a barrel and aluminium has come off $800 a tonne in the last few days, so maybe trade will resume in an orderly fashion," one metals trader said.
+"Commodity markets overall have calmed down, oil is back below US$100 a barrel and aluminium has come off US$800 a tonne in the last few days, so maybe trade will resume in an orderly fashion," one metals trader said.

 "But how can we know what will happen tomorrow.
 A lot of people will be sitting on their hands."

-Brent crude hit a 14-year high above $139 a barrel last week and aluminium a record above $4,000 a tonne as worries about Russian supplies ratcheted up.
+Brent crude hit a 14-year high above US$139 a barrel last week and aluminium a record above US$4,000 a tonne as worries about Russian supplies ratcheted up.

 "The nickel market has been tight for a while and prices have been rising this year," one metals trader said.
 "The Russia-Ukraine crisis gave it that extra momentum."